HKUST-Aerial-Robotics/open_quadtree_mapping/README.md

 ## 1.0 Prerequisites
 + **Ubuntu** and **ROS**

 We recommend Ubuntu 16.04 with ROS Kinect.
 To run on ROS Indigo and Ubuntu 14.04, the code needs to be changed because ROS Indigo uses OpenCV 2.4.
-A future update will solve the problem.

 + **CUDA**